multi-coop/datami-documentation-content/texts/tutorial/tutorial-edition-edit-md-en.md

     />
 </div>

-An `md` (or markdown) file is finally the most simple type of document you can edit.
+An `md` (or markdown) file is finally the most simple type of document you can edit with Gitribute.

-You edit in the left side of the widget, and you see the result on the right side.
+**You edit in the left side of the widget, and you see the result on the right side.**

 Markdown is a very elegant [markup language created by Aaron Swartz](https://en.wikipedia.org/wiki/Markdown) and is quite a standard nowadays when it comes to work collaboratively on text.
 Markdown language includes only the necessary syntax to make it readable either by human and machines : bold/italic text, separators, text size, ...
 It's a very simple syntax to learn and very useful.